 At the centre of IATI is the IATI Standard, a comprehensive, comparable and machine-readable format or framework enabling the publication of detailed project implementation, financial information and results on their activities.
 Humanitarian financing now forms part of the IATI Standard since it was included in the text of the Grand Bargain following the World Humanitarian Summit in Istanbul in 2016 and several humanitarian organisations now join more than 1000 different organisations regularly publishing detailed information on their development and humanitarian activities according to the IATI Standard.

 With its particular focus on support to partner countries, UNDP’s transparency work concentrates on relevancy for national development planning, public financial management and mutual accountability at the country level, while working toward increasing implementation of the IATI Standard.
-As a founding member of IATI with the additional role of co-ordinating the Secretariat for the three year period up to September 2016, UNDP, as part of the IATI Secretariat, supports members in meeting their Busan commitments to transparency, whilst also encouraging greater use of data at country level for improved development effectiveness.
-Mentioned as a good example of applying data standards in the outcome document from the Third International Conference on Financing for Development in Addis Ababa in July, 2015, IATI members are now considering ways in which the standard can contribute concretely to the 2030 Agenda for Sustainable Development and has developed a set of guidelines for publication of data on SDGs in IATI.
+As a founding member of IATI with the additional role of coordinating the Secretariat, up to December 2022 UNDP, as part of the IATI Secretariat, supports members in meeting their international commitments to transparency, whilst also encouraging greater use of data at country level for improved development effectiveness.
+Described as a good example of applying data standards in the outcome document from the Third International Conference on Financing for Development in Addis Ababa in July 2015, IATI members are now considering ways in which the standard can contribute concretely to the 2030 Agenda for Sustainable Development and has developed a set of guidelines for publication of data on SDGs in IATI.